 So here’s a little known fact about me.
 I love chocolate.
 I love fruit.
 But I haaaate chocolate covered fruit!!!

 However, I am clearly in the minority here, as the “Fruit Skewers” at Christmas Markets are clearly a crowd favorite!
 One of the most popular items is the chocolate-covered bananas and the chocolate-covered apples, but considering there is an entire vendor for this, you know they’ll have all sorts of dessertified fruits for the picking!

 Lebkuchen is one of the most popular German foods eaten during the Christmas market season.
 While many people describe it as the”German Gingerbread” that is still a bit misleading.
 This German-style cookie is heavily spiced with anise, nutmeg, cinnamon, cloves, and allspice.
 To be honest, you will either love or hate this cookie, but did you REALLY go to a German Christmas Market if you didn’t even try a Lebkuchen!?

 Lebkuchen has a long history dating back to the 13th century.
 Medieval monks in the Franconia region in Bavaria are credited with inventing this moist, cakey German delicacy that’s now served as German Christmas market food around the country.

-Although it’s found around the country, a fantastic place to try it is the city of Nuremberg, which is in the heart of Franconia.
-Nuremberg’s Christmas market is famous around the world as one of the best of its kind.
+Although it’s found around the country, a fantastic place to try it is the city of Nuremberg, which is in the heart of Franconia and supposedly the home of the original Lebkuchen.
+Nuremberg’s Christmas market is famous around the world as one of the largest Christmas Markets in the world.
 A serving of Lebkuchen will cost you no more than a couple of Euros.
-You could eat it as a dessert after sampling the city’s equally famous bratwurst, washed down with gluhwein.
+You could eat it as a dessert after sampling the city’s equally famous Nurenburger Bratwurst, and of course, washed down with Gluhwein!

 Contributed By Rose from Where Goes Rose